What does a posterolateral fusion involve?

 Posterolateral fusion is a lumbar (lower back) spine surgery that is used to treat certain spine conditions, such as degenerative disc disease, spondylolisthesis and spinal stenosis.
 The procedure is very similar to a posterior lumbar interbody fusion (PLIF) because they are both lumbar spinal fusions that access the spine through the back and help treat degenerative spine conditions.

 During a posterolateral spinal fusion, a bone graft is fused around a damaged disc, permanently attaching the two vertebrae surrounding the disc.
 Because this procedure does not remove the damaged disc, the disc is encouraged to grow back with the aid of the bone grafts that hold the spine in alignment and stabilize the vertebrae while the disc naturally regenerates.

 Though this procedure promotes great possible benefits, such as disc regrowth, the possible risks of a failed surgery should also be considered before moving forward with the procedure.
 It is important for patients to make a fully informed decision when it comes to spine surgery and overall spine health.

-What to expect during posterolateral fusion
+What to expect during traditional posterolateral fusion

-- The bone graft is implanted, and then muscles and ligaments are reattached to help keep the graft secure.
+- Implant.
+The bone graft is implanted, and then muscles and ligaments are reattached to help keep the graft secure.

-- Metal screws and rods are attached to the bone graft to provide stability while the bone graft grows and the vertebrae fuse.
+- Stabilization.
+Metal screws and rods are attached to the bone graft to provide stability while the bone graft grows and the vertebrae fuse.

 Minimally invasive alternatives to posterolateral fusion